 Jackson State University

-The exclusively evening program is located in the Jackson Medical Mall, which is also the location of many public health and healthcare agencies, such as the Jackson Heart Study Coordinating Center, the University of Mississippi Cancer Institute, the Hinds County Health Center, the National Institutes of Health (NIH) Health Literacy Resource Center, and the Mississippi State Department of Health.
+The School is located in the Jackson Medical Mall.
+The Mall also is the location of many public health and healthcare agencies, such as the Jackson Heart Study Coordinating Center, the University of Mississippi Cancer Institute, the Hinds County Health Center, the National Institutes of Health (NIH) Health Literacy Resource Center, and the Mississippi State Department of Health.